 If dinnertime set-up and clean-up is too much for you to take on alone, teach your kids the value of teamwork by having them pitch in.
 Kids as young as 3 can help out.

 Assign each person different tasks, from setting the table to clearing the table to washing dishes.
-(Use a chore chart so there’s no squabbling over who does what every night.)
+(Hint: Use a chore chart to eliminate squabbling over who does what every night.)

 Kane does this with her own kids.
 “I was tired of the cleanup alone,” says Kane, who now has her entire family helping out.
 “It used to take me 30 minutes to clean up alone.
 Now within 10 minutes, it’s done.”
 Bonus: The family gets to keep the dinner conversation going during cleanup.